M-Fatah/core/docs/platform.md

 ## iOS

 The root build provides an iOS-only `unittest_ios_host` application bundle and a `unittest` XCTest bundle.
-The host owns the `UIApplicationMain` entrypoint, configures `UIWindowScene` instances, packages a known resource into its main bundle, and verifies scene lifecycle state through the existing Core tester.
-The CI workflow runs the XCTest scheme against an available iPhone simulator in Debug and Release.
+The host owns the `UIApplicationMain` entrypoint, configures `UIWindowScene` instances and their empty `UIWindow`, and packages a known resource into its main bundle.
+The XCTest bundle is the only binary in the process that links Core: it initializes a `Platform_Window`, binds it to the host window, runs the Core and iOS integration tests, and deinitializes it after the suite.
+The CI workflow runs this scheme against an available iPhone simulator in Debug and Release.

 ```bash
 cmake -S . -B build-ios -G Xcode \